Rozer-Mutum/My_Python_Learning_Journey/README.md

 # total_with_tip = round((total_bill + tip_amount)/total_people, 2) | this does not give 0 at the second decimal
 total_with_tip = "{:.2f}".format((total_bill + tip_amount)/total_people) #convert into string
 print("Each person should pay: $" +str(total_with_tip))

+#                                                              Day3
+#                                 conditional statements, logical operators, code blocks and scope
+# syntax if-else statement
+if condition:
+   do this
+else:
+   do this